The Sign (Bluey): Production

 Episodes of Bluey are made by four different teams at Ludo; "The Sign" was the first time they worked on one together, "a big production challenge in itself" in Pearson's words.
 Zanetti and David McCormack recorded their lines in a two-part session, not knowing in the process how the story would end or if the Heelers' move would succeed.
 The episode also featured guest appearances by Rove McManus (as real-estate agent Bucky), Joel Edgerton (as a roadside policeman), and Deborah Mailman and Brendan Williams as the couple who nearly purchase the Heeler home.

-In December 2024, Brumm announced that "The Sign" would be his final writing credit for the series to date, as he would be taking a hiatus from writing episodes in order to focus on an upcoming Bluey feature film.
+In December 2024, Brumm announced that "The Sign" would be his final writing credit for the series to date, as he would be taking a hiatus from writing episodes in order to focus on The Bluey Movie.

 Music

 As with the rest of the program, Joff Bush served as composer of "The Sign", and contributed with an extended version of the Series 2 cue "Dance Mode".
 Megan Washington, the voice of Calypso, performed a re-recording of "Lazarus Drug" (from her 2020 album Batflowers) during the final scene; Brumm "fell in love with" the song in 2020, and planned to use it on Bluey sometime afterward.
 During a preview screening of the episode, Washington was "moved to tears" when the song played, and later said that its appearance was "a small miracle" for her and "a beautiful crossover."
 The score for The Sign won the 2024 APRA Screen Music Award for Best Music for Children's Television; it is the third episode of Bluey to win the award after "Teasing" and "Flat Pack".
 The score also won the AACTA Award for Best Original Music Score in Television.